Shilpa-Gopal/Shilpa-Gopal/README.md

 ### About Me:

-- 🎓 Currently pursuing a graduate degree in Computer Science at Indiana University Purdue University.
+- 🎓 Master's degree in Computer Science.
 Go SWOOP! 🪶
 - 💻 Aspiring Data Scientist/Software Engineer with a passion for problem-solving and innovation.
 - 🌱 Currently sharpening my skills in AI, ML and AWS.
 - 💬 Feel free to reach out to me on LinkedIn for collaboration opportunities.